keremidarski/python_playground/README.md

 # LeetCode
-Here are some LeetCode problems I solved.
+Here are some LeetCode problems I've solved.

 # Python 101 Forever
-Here are uploaded some of the problems and projects I've done during the Hack Bulgaria Python 101 Forever course.
+Here are some of the problems and projects I've done during the Hack Bulgaria Python 101 Forever course.